lucianolacurcia/chrome-history-analyzer/README.md

 	-	add the name of the index you created in 0.
 3. docker-compose up

-If everything worked as expected, now you have your browsing data in elasticsearch ready for being analized!
+If everything worked as expected, now you have your browsing data in elasticsearch ready for being analyzed!